 In the 2020 election, Trump lost the race to Biden by more than seven million votes, but he denied the election results and rallied his supporters in Washington on 6 January 2021, leading to a violent riot in the heart of American politics witnessed by the world on TV.

-More than 1,000 Americans have been convicted in the 6 January 2021 attack on the Capitol.
+More than 1,000 Americans have been convicted over the 6 January 2021 attack on the Capitol.
 Source: AAP

 Resilient comeback for 2024 re-election